asuton/thesis/README.md

 Run ```npm install``` in thesis/server and thesis/client directory

-Create database in PostgreSQL
+Create a database in PostgreSQL

 ### Launch

 #### Server

-Before launching server you can run TypeORM seeding to add an admin and dummy doctor/patient accounts.
+Before launching the server you can run TypeORM seeding to add an admin and dummy doctor/patient accounts.

 ```npm run seed:run:development```